-Years of steady growth and the need to provide quality, safe and secure educational facilities led to the renovation and expansion of Childers Middle School.
+Phase I, completed in 2014, included the renovation and expansion of the school’s Orchestra Department and the addition of the Lieutenant Colonel Ernest Childers memorial dedicated.
+The new Orchestra spaces include a large classroom, instrument storage, and both individual and ensemble rehearsal rooms that offer outstanding acoustics and clean, modern facilities for rehearsal.
 The expansion is pure in form with a material pallet similar in tone and texture to the existing building.
-The entry is defined by a steel canopy and supported by a beam that reaches across the site, visually connecting the existing building with the Orchestra expansion.
+The new entry is clearly defined by a steel canopy supported by a beam that reaches across the site, visually connecting the existing building with the Orchestra expansion.
 The underlying volume offers an invitation into the school and provides a space for students to congregate after school.

 Phase II, completed in 2021, includes an 8,000SF expansion that houses science classrooms and a new choir room.
 All of the areas in the new addition are safe rooms complete with impact-resistant windows, pre-cast concrete walls, and FEMA-level doors.
 An additional 7,000SF renovation created a new commons area and updated the cafeteria, media center, and administrative offices.
 The final touch, a new outdoor courtyard, offers a community gathering place for students and faculty.

 Childers Middle School is now a state-of-the-art school offering flexible, contemporary learning spaces prepared to serve the growing population and meet the needs of today’s – and tomorrow’s – students and teachers.